 - Seniors (65+): $4

-**The 2023 Reservation Launch date for the Lake Louise shuttle is Thursday, April 13th, 2023 at 8 am MT
+The 2025 Reservation Launch date for Lake Louise shuttle reservations is April 16, 2024, at 08:00 a.m.
+MDT.

-Is it Possible to Purchase Walk-Up Tickets for the Lake Louise Shuttle?
+Is it Possible to Purchase Walk-Up Tickets?

-If space is available, Parks Canada staff at the Park and Ride can assist you in reserving the next available time slot that day if you show up to the Park and Ride lot without a reservation.
-However, booking in advance is highly recommended, as Lake Louise shuttles do sell out.
+If space is available, Parks Canada staff at the Lake Louise Park and Ride can assist you in reserving the next available time slot that day if you show up to the Park and Ride lot without a reservation.

 What is the Lake Connector Shuttle?